Digital Health Procurement Guidelines

 About the Guidelines

-The Digital Health Procurement Guidelines (the Guidelines) support a coordinated and consistent approach to purchasing technology in Australia.
+The Digital Health Procurement Guidelines (the Guidelines) support a coordinated and consistent approach to purchasing healthcare technology in Australia.
 They will help to bring about a change in the market, where interoperability, global standards and best practice are built into procurement processes.

-Embedding standards in technology procurement boosts digital capability and ensures better access to accurate, timely data within Australian health systems, benefiting clinicians, consumers, patients and their carers.
+Interoperability and digital health standards are fundamental to ensuring connected care across Australia.
+By embedding standards within technology procurement we boost digital capability and ensure better access to accurate, timely health information and reusable data within Australian health systems, benefiting clinicians, consumers, patients and their care teams.

 Who should use the Guidelines?